 You do not know her private life.
 Even if you are friendly.
 To know someone and live with them are different things.

-A mom with three children and a husband that works all day may not give a fuck about what she wears.
+A mom with three children and a husband that works all day may not give a damn about what she wears.

 She's living her life.
 She may run late.
 Or get stains on her shirt.
 She may drink 3 cups of coffee a day because her husband does not get up with the baby.
 Why do these make her a mess?
 They make her human.